purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

-- When a client sends a POST to conversations/calls (from her desired client) for a conversation to the Public API, asynchronously, she will receive a pending session event from the SDK and a response from the public API with the `conversationId` for the conversation.
+- When a client sends a POST to conversations/calls (from her desired client) for a conversation to the Public API, asynchronously, she will receive a pending session event from the streaming clinet and a response from the public API with the `conversationId` for the conversation.
 If only handling outbound calls placed by your client, these can be correlated by conversationId together, and should not be expected to arrive in a guaranteed order.

 #### Setup